New Adult Enemies to Lovers

 Common questions

-What makes new adult enemies to lovers different from regular enemies to lovers?
+What makes new adult enemies to lovers different from adult?

 Ready for your story?
 Imagine living it.